 However unlikely, you should consider the possibility that your Amazon listings take a big hit in one day.
 Or even worse, you may get suspended from Amazon.

 Whether it’s a week, two weeks, a month, that’s a lot of lost revenue if you have no other sales channel.

 If you have your own store, set up with a platform like WordPress or Shopify, you have the option to focus your resources on that channel and keep making sales, in case Amazon goes south.

 Additionally, learn how to drive your own traffic, through avenues such as email marketing, Facebook ads or other social media platforms.
 That way you make your listing less reliant on reviews and have the option to increase your focus on external traffic if organic Amazon traffic takes a dip.

 Amazon Review Blocks And Deletions – In Summary

 The world of Amazon reviews is scary, as more and more sellers are beginning to realize.
 You can do everything by the book, yet at any moment the book can change, or you fall victim to something that wasn’t in the book.

-While many see Amazon’s aggressive stance as a problem, ultimately this is a positive move.
-Dodgy grey and black-hat sellers are getting taken out, leaving more of the market for people who play by the rules.
+While many see Amazon’s aggressive stance as a problem, ultimately this is a positive thing.
+Dodgy grey and black-hat sellers are getting taken out, leaving more market share for people who play by the rules.

 Want to stay up to date with the latest in Amazon selling, and learn how to build a powerful brand?
 Join our exclusive Amazon Brand Building Facebook community today!